Mounir Majidi

-Mounir Majidi (full name Mohamed Mounir El Majidi, منير الماجيدي; born 19 January 1965) is a Moroccan businessman.
+Mounir Majidi (full name Mohamed Mounir El Majidi, منير الماجيدي; born 10 January 1965) is a Moroccan businessman.
 He has been the personal secretary of King Mohammed VI since 2000 and president of the royal holding, SIGER, since 2002.
 He is also the president of Maroc Culture, the organization behind the Mawazine festival, of the Fath Union Sport (FUS) Rabat, of the Mohammed VI soccer academy, and of the Cheikh Zaid hospital's foundation.

 Biography

 Early life

-The son of a civil servant, Mounir Majidi was born and grew up in a low-income area of Rabat).
+The son of a civil servant, Mounir Majidi was born and grew up in a low-income area of Rabat.
 He earned high marks in school, and was subsequently chosen to be homeschooled in the company of Mohammed VI's late cousin Naoufel Osman, the son of Ahmed Osman and Princess Lalla Nuzha (a sister of Hassan II).

-Mounir Majidi was a classmate of Mohammed VI's late cousin "Nawfal Osman", the son of Ahmed Osman and Princess Lalla Nuzha (a sister of Hassan II).
-He studied computer science in Strasbourg, France where he worked at Sagem and settled for some years before going to New York City where he completed an MBA at the Pace University.
+In 1985, Mounir Majidi moved to Strasbourg, France, to study computer science at the Louis Pasteur University.
+After graduating and working for a short period at SAGEM, he moved to New York City where he completed an MBA in finance at Pace University.
 Back to Morocco he worked at various ONA-owned companies before founding an advertising company (FC COM or FC Holding).
 After the enthronement of Mohammed VI he was nominated at his current position.

-In 1985, Mounir Majidi moved to Strasbourg, France, to study computer science at the Louis Pasteur University.
-After graduating and working for a short period at SAGEM, he moved to New York City where he completed an MBA in finance at Pace University.

 Mounir Majidi is involved in a number of businesses, most of them are related to his management of the King's shares at ONA and FC Com the advertising company.
 Additionally, he heads the music festival of Rabat, Mawazine – through the "Maroc Culture Association" which he presides –.
 He was also president of Rabat-based football club FUS Rabat, and the president and founder of Mohammed VI football Academy (Académie Mohammed VI de football).

 Mounir Majidi returned to Morocco and worked at the Banque Commerciale du Maroc, ONA and at the Caisse de dépôt et de gestion.

 In 1997, he founded First Contact Communication (FC COM), a billboard advertising company with its own patented model of billboards.